 Distinguished Professor is a designation accorded to those tenured teaching and research faculty at the rank of Professor who have achieved significant recognition beyond Radford University for their contributions to their disciplines as both teachers and scholars.
 Appointment as a Distinguished Professor is for a three-year term, carries a reduced teaching load, and is accompanied by significant support for a plan of professional and research activities to be completed during the term.
-The Board of Visitors makes each Distinguished Professor appointment upon the recommendation of the department personnel committee, the department chairperson, the College Selection Committee, the dean, the Provost, and the President.
+The President makes each Distinguished Professor appointment upon the recommendation of the department personnel committee, the department chairperson, the College Selection Committee, the dean, and the Provost.
 The appointment is renewable.